fonta-rh/two-node-toolbox-tnf/deploy/dev-env-aws-hypervisor/README.md

 This option:
 - Automatically cleans up the existing cluster
 - Supports interactive mode selection (arbiter or fencing)
-- Intelligently detects VM infrastructure changes
+- Intelligently detects cluster topology changes
-- Rebuilds the cluster from scratch using dev-scripts make redeploy
+- For same topology: Uses make redeploy (fast, preserves cached data)
+- For topology changes: Uses make realclean + full installation (slower but clean)
 - Integrates with Ansible playbooks for orchestration

 **When to use redeploy:**